School Committee - February 06, 2025

 And I'm a yes.

+Thank you very much.
 We will have this sent to Fred.

-the policy subcommittee, and I'm going to hand it over to Dan.
+Um, the next item on the agenda is the policy subcommittee and I'm going to hand it over to Dan.

-Some things we just want you to know about how our subcommittee operates before you review and vote on these policies is that we accept good ideas from anywhere.
+And we're going to review and vote on these policies is that we accept good ideas from anywhere.

 Some of these proposals you'll see tonight came from our administration.